JerseyTome Research Team

 The Market Opportunity

-Hakeem Olajuwon's jersey represents the single largest legacy-to-price disconnect in the vintage basketball market:
+Hakeem Olajuwon's jersey represents the single largest legacy-to-price disconnect in the vintage basketball market.
+Our investment guide identifies Hakeem pieces as a top value opportunity for 2026:

 The resume: Two championships, two Finals MVPs, one regular season MVP, one Defensive Player of the Year, 12 All-Star selections, all-time blocks leader, and consensus top-12 player ever.
 He is the only player in history to win MVP, DPOY, and Finals MVP in the same season (1994).